Available Treatments for Marijuana Use Disorders

-Marijuana dependence appears to be very similar to other substance dependence disorders, although the long-term clinical outcomes may be less severe.
-On average, adults seeking treatment for marijuana abuse or dependence have used marijuana nearly every day for more than 10 years and have attempted to quit more than six times.
-It is important to note that marijuana dependence is most prevalent among patients suffering from other psychiatric disorders, particularly among adolescent and young adult populations.22 Also, marijuana abuse or dependence typically co-occurs with use of other drugs, such as cocaine and alcohol.
-Available studies indicate that effectively treating the mental health disorder with standard treatments involving medications and behavioral therapies may help reduce cannabis use, particularly among heavy users and those with more chronic mental disorders.
-Behavioral treatments, such as motivational enhancement therapy (MET), group or individual cognitive-behavioral therapy (CBT), and contingency management (CM), as well as family-based treatments, have shown promise.
+Marijuana use disorders appear to be very similar to other substance use disorders, although the long-term clinical outcomes may be less severe.
+On average, adults seeking treatment for marijuana use disorders have used marijuana nearly every day for more than 10 years and have attempted to quit more than six times.112 People with marijuana use disorders, especially adolescents, often also suffer from other psychiatric disorders (comorbidity).113 They may also use or be addicted to other substances, such as cocaine or alcohol.
+Available studies indicate that effectively treating the mental health disorder with standard treatments involving medications and behavioral therapies may help reduce marijuana use, particularly among those involved with heavy use and those with more chronic mental disorders.
+The following behavioral treatments have shown promise:

 This series of reports simplifies the science of research findings for the educated lay public, legislators, educational groups, and practitioners.
 The series reports on research findings of national interest.